FrankHJCuypers/gaai/DEVELOPMENT.md

 But not including it in git, will generate failures during Github Actionns build.
 Solutions are provided in
-[Configure Firebase project for Continuous Integration builds](https://proandroiddev.com/configure-firebase-project-for-continuous-integration-builds-833f08561a73), but are a bit overkill for a prokect like Gaai.
+[Configure Firebase project for Continuous Integration builds](https://proandroiddev.com/configure-firebase-project-for-continuous-integration-builds-833f08561a73), but are a bit overkill for a project like Gaai.
 Therefore the current choice was to keep the google-services.json file in git.
 This might need to be changed in the future.

+### Firebase analytics

-The video also shows how to trigger a Firebase.analytics.logEvent().
+The aforementioned video also shows how to trigger a Firebase.analytics.logEvent().
 Events are only send to Firebase once every hour or so.
 With the following command, your device does this more often.

 `adb shell setprop debug.firebase.analytics.app be.cuypers_ghys.gaai`

+Firebase analytics is enabled.
+Currently there is only 1 call to Firebase.analytics.logEvent() present in the code.
+A press to the Get Time button writes an event.
+It is used for testing the Firebase analytics integration.

+### Firebase Crashlytics

+Crashlytics is enabled.
+Gaai instances that crash report this to the Crashlytics server.
+On the Crashlytics server, the crashes are visible with stack dumps.
+That way, the developers are made aware of crashes in the filed and are provided with information that aids in debugging the crash.